• Skip to primary navigation

 Jamaican Curry Chicken Stew with Rum and Mango

-January 6, 2019 Updated May 20, 2020 by Lisa 16 Comments This post may contain affiliate links
+January 6, 2019 Updated June 14, 2023 by Lisa Goldfinger 18 Comments This post may contain affiliate links

-Jump to Recipe·Print Recipe
+Jump to Recipe

 Bowl of Jamaican curried chicken stew

 This dish is my ode to Jamaica.
-A bright, flavorful curry chicken stew with chicken thighs, butternut squash and carrots, simmered in coconut milk and curry spices, with rum mango.
+A bright, flavorful curry chicken stew with chicken thighs, butternut squash and carrots, simmered in coconut milk and curry spices, with rum and mango.
 This is a stew I love to make all year round.

 Jamaican Curried Chicken with shredded chicken and cubes of butternut squash simmered in coconut curry broth, with rum and mango.